chamburr/modmail/web/content/commands.md

 ## logging

-Toggle between enable and disable for ModMail logs.
-Specify an existing channel to redirect logs there if logging is currently disabled.
+Toggle ticket logging and optionally in an existing channel.

 - Usage: `logging [channel]`
 - Alias: logs

 ## commandonly

 Toggle whether commands are required to reply to a ticket.